 Storage Including Warehouse Handling and Delivery

 All new and transferring employees are strongly encouraged to make arrangements for housing prior to the arrival of household goods at the new location.
-However, if under unusual circumstances prior housing cannot be arranged, the State may reimburse the following expense:
+However, if under unusual circumstances prior housing cannot be arranged, the State may reimburse the employee for the following expense:

 Storage

-The State may reimburse storage expense up to a maximum of thirty (30) consecutive days after the day the items are moved from the former residence and before delivered to the new residence.
+The State may reimburse the employee for storage expense up to a maximum of thirty (30) consecutive days after the day the items are moved from the former residence and before delivered to the new residence.

 Delivery and Handling Charges

-The State may reimburse delivery and handling charges for the stored household goods and personal belongings; however,
+The State may reimburse the employee for delivery and handling charges for the stored household goods and personal belongings; however,

 Total storage, handling and delivery charges shall not exceed $800.00.